-Welcome to The Multicultural Counseling and Development Division
+Welcome to the Maryland State Branch of the Association of Multicultural Counseling and Development

 The Maryland Association for Multicultural Counseling and Development (MAMCD) is devoted to promoting a greater understanding of culture and ethnicity to the counseling profession, while at the same time, improving on the clinical interventions for improving on the standards and practices of multicultural counseling.